 I welcome your thoughts on how to comfort a grieving boyfriend in the comments section below.
 I can’t offer advice or counseling, but you may find it helpful to share your story.

-Dropping off a basket of homemade muffins at his door is a fantastic sympathy gift for a grieving boyfriend – but don’t stick around.
+You might also help your boyfriend stay healthy and strong.
+Some men stop eating or lose their appetite after losing someone they love.
+So, dropping off a basket of healthy homemade muffins or cookies at his door is a good sympathy gift for a grieving boyfriend – but don’t stick around.
 Give him space, time, and room to heal.

 A Pavilion Gift Company “In Memory” Sympathy Comfort Candle is a warm, touching way to help your boyfriend remember his lost loved one.

 Whether you give your boyfriend cookies or candles, the sympathy gift must reflect his personality.
 Don’t give him a gift that doesn’t suit his life or home, his style or hobbies.
 If your boyfriend has a bookcase, he might really appreciate the “In Memory” comfort candle.
 If he’s more of a sporty athletic type, the cookies might be a better sympathy gift for a grieving boyfriend.